-FOF RM 10-Q (Mark One) - SUANT TO SECTION 13 OR 15(d) OF THE SECU RITIES EXCHANGE ACT OF 1934 • For the quarterly perio OR ☐ TRANSITION REPOR RT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCH ANGE ACT OF 1934 For the transition p eriod from to Commission Fil e Number: 001-39264 KEROS THER RAPEUTICS, I INC. (Exact name of registr rant as specified in its charter) Delav vare 81-1173868 (State or other incorporation or (I.R.S.
-Employer Identification Numbe 1) 99 Hayden Avenue, S , , Lexington, Ma assachusetts 02421 (Address of principa , 17) 04 4 0007 (Zip Code) • 17) 314-6297 e number, including area code) (Registratit's telephone e number, including area code) Securities registered purs suant to Section 12(b) of the e Act: Title of each class Common Stock, \$0.0001 par value ing Symbol KROS change on which registered q Stock Market LLC Indicate by check mark whether the registra months (or for such shorter period that the registr Indicate by check mark whether the registral (§232.405 of this chapter) during the preceding 1: Indicate by check mark whether the registrate company.
-See the definitions of "large accelerated Large Accelerated Filer Accelerated Filer Non-Accelerated Filer Smaller Reporting Emerging Growth . , If an emerging growth company, indicate by accounting standards provided pursuant to Sectic - ying with any new or revised financial Indicate by check mark whether the registral nt is a shell company (as defined in R ule 12b-2 of the Exchange Act). ☐ Yes ☑ No
+FORM 10-Q

+(Mark One) X

+QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended March 31, 2020

+OR

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 to

+For the transition period from

+Commission File Number: 001-39264

+(Exact name of registrant as specified in its charter)

+Delaware

+(State or other jurisdiction of incorporation or organization)

+99 Hayden Avenue, Suite 120, Building E Lexington, Massachusetts

+(Address of principal executive offices)

+Tel: (617) 314-6297

+(Registrant's telephone number, including area code)

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol Name of each exchange on which registered Common Stock, \$0.0001 par value per share KROS The Nasdaq Stock Market LLC

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. □ Yes ☑ No

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files). 🗹 Yes 🗆 No

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large Accelerated Filer Accelerated Filer

+Non-Accelerated Filer \checkmark Smaller Reporting Company \checkmark

+Emerging Growth Company \checkmark

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). 🗆 Yes  No

+As of May 15, 2020, there were 20,148,663 outstanding shares of the registrant's common stock, par value \$0.0001 per share.

+(I.R.S.
+Employer Identification Number)

+(Zip Code)